elinck/elinck_CV/elinck_CV.md

 ## Appointments

-**National Science Foundation Postdoctoral Research Fellow in Biology.** 2020.
+**NSF Postdoctoral Research Fellow in Biology.** 2020.
 Department of Biology & Museum of Southwestern Biology, University of New Mexico.

 **Research Affiliate.** 2019-present.
 Taylor Lab, Department Ecology and Evolutionary Biology, University of Colorado, Boulder.